olivierbJAVA/OC-DA_JAVA-P8-TourGuide_Distributed_MainApplication/TourGuide/README.md

 - Java 11
 - Gradle 6.6.1
 - Docker
->You don't need to install SpringBoot yourself because dependencies will be added by Gradle (Version of SpringBoot used is 2.1.6)
+>You don't need to install SpringBoot by yourself because dependencies will be added by Gradle (Version of SpringBoot used is 2.1.6)

 ### Installing